 Vision Forum just sent out it’s 2012 catalog.
 (Sidenote: I find it incredibly insidious that Vision Forum is not simply a church or a theological organization, but rather ropes in adherents by selling them pretty toys and beautifully packaged books and CDs.)
 Here it is:

-Yeah, because when I think of lions eating Christians, the first thing I think of is hope!
-Er…
+Because when I think of lions eating Christians, the first thing I think of is hope!
+Or not.

 Regardless, the cover of the 2012 catalog simply documents Vision Forum’s continuing Titanic worship.
 Doug Philips holds the Titanic up as the high point of Christian bravery and chivalry.
 Here, for example, is an excerpt from a blog post he wrote on the issue in 2005: